lseino/seqster/README.md

 # How To Run script
+## Minimum python3.6 is required but preferably python3.8

 * clone the seqster repository into your local machine
 * cd into the seqster folder